 Overview

 Pursuant to an exception for foreign private issuers, Diana Shipping Inc., a Marshall Islands company (the “Company”) is not required to comply with the corporate governance practices followed by U.S. companies under the NYSE listing standards.
-However, pursuant to Section 303.A.11 of the NYSE Listed Company Manual, we are required to state any significant differences between our corporate governance practices and the practices required by the NYSE.
 We believe that our established practices in the area of corporate governance are in line with the spirit of the NYSE standards and provide adequate protection to our shareholders.
-In fact, we have voluntarily adopted NYSE required practices, such as (a) having a majority of independent directors, (b) establishing audit, compensation and nominating committees and (c) adopting a Code of Ethics.
+In fact, we have voluntarily adopted NYSE required practices, such as (a) having a majority of independent directors, (b) establishing audit, compensation, sustainability and nominating committees and (c) adopting a Code of Ethics.
 The significant differences between our corporate governance practices and the NYSE standards are set forth below.

 Executive Sessions